caocmai/mob1.3-fetching-from-api/README.md

 * [Swift - 5.1.4](https://developer.apple.com/swift/) - Programming Language

 ## Acknowledgement
-This project was adapted from the daily planet code which can be found at: https://github.com/VanderDev1/DailyPlanet
+This project was adapted from the daily planet tutorial which can be found at: https://github.com/VanderDev1/DailyPlanet